 Students interested in teaching mathematics at the K-12 level should examine the School of Education programs.

-Complete 120 credits including 90 credits in the College of Letters & Science and with 36 of the 90 credits in L&S upper-level (numbered above 300) courses and 30 of those 36 credits in designated upper-level Natural Science.
+Complete 120 credits including 90 credits in the College of Letters & Science and with 36 of the 90 credits in L&S upper-level (numbered above 300) courses and 30 of those 36 credits in designated Advanced Natural Science courses.
 The College requires that students must complete in residence at UWM at least 15 credits in upper-division (numbered 300 or above) courses in their major.
 Students are also required to complete University-wide General Education Requirements and the specific L&S requirements listed below.

 To complete a major, students must satisfy all the requirements of the major as stated in this catalog.
 Students who declare their majors within five years of entering the UW System as a degree candidate may satisfy the requirements outlined in any catalog issued since the time they entered.
 Credits used to satisfy the major also may be used to satisfy other degree requirements.